 Steve Grove in the late 1990s developed the persona of Euge Groove and recorded a demo that attracted the attention of various record labels.

 Webster is a soul/R&B vocalist whose song “Fool Me Once” reached No. 1 on Billboard’s Smooth Jazz Songs chart in February and March 2016.

 From the first note, Webster captivates listeners.
 Her rich, soulful voice enchants a dedicated following who connect with the raw emotion she shares with them.
 She combines an admirable natural talent with a genuine, accessible stage presence.

 Her third album Back To Your Heart in 2016 shows a real transition and beautiful growth for Webster as an artist.
 While humbled her voice has been compared to R&B royalty Sade, Mariah Carey, and Anita Baker, Webster looks to bring her distinct style to soul/ R&B and continue to make music that resonates with her fans.

-It was an exciting 2016 for guitarist Adam Hawley, whose debut album Just The Beginning was released in March and its first single “35th St. ft Eric Darius” had the longest run at No. 1 on Billboard (five weeks) that year.
+It was an exciting 2016 for Hawley, a guitarist whose debut album Just The Beginning was released in March and its first single “35th St ft Eric Darius” had the longest run at No. 1 on Billboard (five weeks) that year.